DhairyaMajmudar/DhairyaMajmudar/README.md

 <h3></h3> Here's a glimpse of my journey and expertise:

-- **Google DSC Web Dev Lead**: I take pride in leading the web development initiatives within GDSC IIIT KOTA, fostering a collaborative environment for learning and innovation.
+- **Google DSC Web Dev Lead**: Web Development Lead in GDSC IIIT Kota a Google-supported community.
+Where I collaborated with several developers to improve the tech culture in my institute.
+Guided and helped several JRs. to kickstart their journey.

-- **Season of KDE (SoK'24)**: As a participant in SoK'24, I contributed to the **KDE** community's Cantor Project under the mentorship of Alexander Semeke, working on that project helped enhance my skills in Gitlab, Python, and KDE ecosystem.
+- **Season of KDE (SoK'24)**: As a mentee in SoK'24, I contributed to the **KDE** community's Cantor Project under the mentorship of Alexander Semeke, working on that project helped enhance my skills in Gitlab, Python, and several mathematical programming languages.

-- **Collaborator at Oppia**: Part of **Oppia Foundation** LAcE team responsible for removing critical bugs and improving users experience, took part in regression testing and critical bug removal from production.
+- **Collaborator at Oppia**:  As a collaborator at Oppia Foundation, I was part of the LAcE team that was responsible of fixing critical bugs and making the user experience better.
+I helped with regression testing and removing critical bugs from production.

 - **Technical Team Lead - IIITians Network**: Within the IIITians Network, I serve as the technical team lead.

-- **Web Team Member - IIIT Kota**: I'm part of the web development team at IIIT Kota, where we create and maintain the institute's official website.
+- **Web Team Member - IIIT Kota**: I'm part of the web development team at IIIT Kota, where we maintain the institute's official website.

 - **IIIT Kota'26**: I'm a proud member of the IIIT Kota Class of 2026, pursuing my passion for technology and making a positive impact.